Ikomia-dev/IkomiaApi/doc/source/plugin_task.rst

 --------

 Ikomia platform allows you to add additionnal information to your plugin.
-This will help users to know more about your algorithm and give essential visual elements for the marketplace.
+This will help users to know more about your algorithm and give essential visual elements in Ikomia HUB.

 These information are store in a factory class inherited from :py:class:`~ikomia.dataprocess.pydataprocess.CTaskFactory`.
 It aims to create instance of your process class.
 Plugin metadata are set in the constructor within the **CTaskInfo** member variable.